Astorphobis/ComputerCraft/README.md

 ##Programs available:
 - "Ebola" Rootkit: A rootkit for CC.
 It logs all commands, and you can control the pc from another pc with the "controlebola" program
 - controlebola: used to ocontrol "Ebola" Rootkit
-- Antivirus: this is an unfinished Antivirus for CC; it replaces your console with the AV's one, and in bakcground scans for viruses.
+- A-Ntivirus: this is an unfinished Antivirus for CC; it replaces your console with the AV's one, and in bakcground scans for viruses.